honorine1/my-fourth-project/README.md

 # my-fourth-project

 ## Project Description
-this app will be used to order pizza online,and give the summary of the whole price details
+M&H Online ordering pizza,is a website used by our customers for getting pizza of their choice easly! a customer open this link://honorine1.github.io/my-fourth-project/ and on the order now page,s/he make an order and by clicking order now button he will be able to get the summary of his/her order including the total payment!

 ### AUthor's information